 Who doesn’t love elephants, eh?

-These pachyderms are such lovely gentle beasts, but they are under serious threats.
+These pachyderms are such lovely gentle beasts, but they are under serious threat.

 Due to idiots who buy products made of ivory, the elephant trade is still alive and well.

 These innocent elephants are the victims of mindless hunting.